Adham-M/Embedded-Projects-using-Arduino/README.md

 # Embedded-Projects-using-Arduino
-Embedded mini-projects implemented on Arduino and simulation in Simulink
+Embedded mini-projects implemented on Arduino and simulated in Simulink

 Note: Each project has its description on its directory